ActiveInferenceInstitute/Biofirm/One_Earth/OneEarth_README.md

 # OneEarth Bioregion Analysis System

 This project adapts the Bio_Perplexity scripts and methods to the OneEarth use case.
-It provides a comprehensive system for analyzing bioregions, generating business cases, and visualizing the insights derived from the analyses.
+It provides a comprehensive system for analyzing bioregions, generating regeneration plans, and visualizing the insights derived from the analyses.

 ## Project Overview

 The OneEarth project analyzes geographical bioregions using internet-enabled LLM search (currently with Perplexity API calls) to:
 1. Research bioregions through multiple specialized perspectives
-2. Generate business cases and opportunities for each region
+2. Generate regeneration plans and sustainability opportunities for each region
 3. Visualize and compare the results across different regions

 ## System Architecture